by

 chainring bolts, crank bolts, bottom bracket, seat to seat post connection,

 stem to bars, stem to steer tube connection, all to no avail.
-One ride
+One

-that if you "loaded" it by pushing down on the left crankarm
+road, we discovered that if you "loaded" it by pushing down

-real hard (with the crankarm horizontal and forward) with your hand,
+on the left crankarm real hard (with the crankarm horizontal and forward)

 good enough for me.
-Later, back in my shop, I retested the loading procedure
+Later, back in my shop, I retested the loading

 After several attempts, I homed down the noise to the middle of the

 seatpost.
 Not the top or bottom, the middle.
-I tightened the seat binder
+I tightened the seat

 a thought?